 What Is Fentanyl?

-An Opioid pain reliever (OPR), Fentanyl is 50 to 100 times stronger than Morphine.
+An Opioid pain reliever (OPR), Fentanyl is 100 times stronger than Morphine.
 Intended for severe pain relief, Fentanyl blocks the pain receptors of the brain and increases dopamine production (the happiness-inducing chemical).
 This makes the drug highly addictive, like other OPRs.
 Illegal drug dealers have been using this synthetic opioid as a means to increase potency and cut cost by surreptitiously mixing Fentanyl with other substances, especially Heroin.
-Tragically, the improper measuring of Fentanyl can easily lead to overdosing.
+Tragically, the improper measuring of Fentanyl can easily lead to overdose and death.

 Fentanyl goes by many different street names, including Apache, China Girl, China White, Dance Fever, Friend, Goodfella, Jackpot, Murder 8, TNT, and Tango and Cash.
 Fentanyl is also falsely presented as other common drugs when sold, like Heroin and Xanax.